 Short-listed tenderers may be further requested to clarify their bids or provide additional information in support of their proposals.
-Further assessment of short-listed tenders may include attendance at Canal & River Trust's offices for the purpose of clarifying aspects of a bid or may also involve a visit by Canal & River Trust's representatives to any relevant facilities operated by the tenderer.
+Further assessment of short-listed tenders may include attendance at our offices for the purpose of clarifying aspects of a bid, or may also involve a visit by one of our representatives to any relevant facilities operated by the tenderer.
 In each case, tenderers will be responsible for their own costs.

-Short-listed bidders may be asked to provide a presentation which may be held on either the suppliers' or Canal & River Trust premises.
+Short-listed bidders may be asked to provide a presentation, which may be held on either the suppliers' or our premises.

 All procurements are conducted in a fair and open manner.
 Records are made at all stages in order that the procedure is fully auditable.
 A panel from relevant disciplines is formed to evaluate higher value tenders.

-When Canal & River Trust has completed the evaluation of Invitations to Tender and reached a decision it will inform the successful and unsuccessful bidders in writing without delay.
+When we have completed the evaluation of Invitations to Tender and reached a decision, we will inform the successful and unsuccessful bidders in writing without delay.

-The Trust does not hold an approved supplier list, but with low value orders for goods and services, which are not available through existing contracts and framework, agreements the following will be used to identify potential sources of supply:
+We do not hold an approved supplier list, but with low value orders for goods and services, which are not available through existing contracts and framework agreements, the following will be used to identify potential sources of supply:

-Canal & River Trust is committed to using electronic tools in support of its procurement activity and has developed an Enterprise Resource Planning (ERP) program for the purpose of trading electronically with suppliers.
-Canal & River Trust operates a purchase order mandatory policy, whereby official purchase orders will be issued by the ERP system in respect of all purchases it makes.
+We are committed to using electronic tools in support of our procurement activity and have developed an Enterprise Resource Planning (ERP) program for the purpose of trading electronically with suppliers.
+We operate a purchase order mandatory policy, whereby official purchase orders will be issued by the ERP system in respect of all purchases.
 This ensures that every invoice received can be matched to a purchase order and to the corresponding goods or services.
-Suppliers will need to have the capacity to accept purchase orders from the ERP system, via email, on a PDF attachment.
+Suppliers will need to have the capacity to accept purchase orders from the ERP system, via email, as a PDF attachment.

-Canal & River Trust is committed to pay suppliers in accordance with our agreed contract terms which are normally 30 days from the end of the month of invoice.
-In order to meet contractual obligations, it is important that your invoice provides the details required for Canal & River Trust to match it to the original order/contract.
+We are committed to paying suppliers in accordance with our agreed contract terms, which are normally 30 days from the end of the month of invoice.
+In order to meet contractual obligations, it is important that your invoice provides the details required for us to match it to the original order/contract.
 In particular, it is essential that you provide all information requested on the purchase order or as specified in the contract.
 If any of this information is missing, it may delay payment.

-Where the supplier lets a subcontract in connection with a Canal & River Trust contract then it should include similar prompt payment terms to the above in respect of payments to the subcontractor.
+Where the supplier lets a subcontract in connection with one of our contracts, then it should include similar prompt payment terms to the above in respect of payments to the subcontractor.

-There are increasing opportunities for SMEs to do business with the Canal & River Trust which tries to ensure that companies are invited to tender for work, which is compatible with their capacity and capabilities.
+There are increasing opportunities for SMEs to do business with us.
+We try to ensure that companies are invited to tender for work which is compatible with their capacity and capabilities.

 Where appropriate, requirements are divided into smaller lots to encourage participation by SMEs.
-Canal & River Trust understands the difficulties that SMEs can experience in dealing with large organisations and therefore have designed its procurement procedure to help SMEs engage more easily with the Canal & River Trust.
+We understand the difficulties that SMEs can experience in dealing with large organisations and therefore have designed our procurement procedure to help SMEs engage more easily with us.